Mersin Turkey Travel Guide

 Turkish Lira (TRY) is the currency.
 Utilize public transport and local eateries for savings.
 Tipping 5-10% for good service is appreciated.

 No routine vaccinations are for entry.
-Consult your doctor or travel clinic 4-SIX weeks prior to your trip for recommended routine and movement-specific vaccinations (Hepatitis A/B, Typhoid).
+Consult your doctor or travel clinic 4-6 weeks before your trip for recommended routine and activity-specific vaccinations (Hepatitis A/B, Typhoid).

 Drink only Bottled water.
-Be cautious with uncooked food and street food; choose popular stalls.
+Be wary of uncooked food and street food; choose popular stalls.
 Practice frequent hand washing.

 Mersin is generally safe.
 Petty crime (pickpocketing) can occur in crowded areas.
 Avoid isolated areas at night.
 No specific "no-go" neighborhoods.